Dynamic Configuration Center User Manual

 boolean publishConfig(String key, String group, String content);

-As you can see in the example above, the two parameters used to determine the configuration in sermant-agent are:
+In the example above, the two parameters that define the configuration item in the Sermant Agent are:

-• key: the key value of the smallest configuration unit。
+• key: The key value of the minimum configuration unit.

-• group: group, like a prefix for key.
-Sermant mainly uses the group to be related with some configuration center tenant isolation function。
+• group: Similar to a prefix for the key.
+Sermant primarily uses the Group to interface with the tenant isolation features of some configuration centers.

-For different configuration centers, there are different matching models for group and key.
-This is explained in detail below.
+Different configuration centers have different matching models for group and key.
+This will be explained in detail later.

-# Sermant Implementation of Configuration Model Based on Different Dynamic Configuration Centers
+# Implementation of the Configuration Model Based on Different Dynamic Configuration Centers in Sermant

 The following sections discuss several typical implementations of configuration centers.
-By understanding the implementation of the model, users can understand how to find the corresponding configuration items in different configuration centers and how to configure them dynamically to achieve the goal of service governance management.
+By understanding these model implementations, users can learn how to locate corresponding configuration items in different configuration centers and perform dynamic configurations to achieve service governance management goals.

 /${group}/${key} -> ${value}

-# Implementation of Configuration Model Based on ServiceComb Kie
+# Configuration Model Implementation Based on ServiceComb Kie

-For the Kie service, the so-called dynamic configuration is the value of the Kie' configuration.
-Kie queries the associated configuration based on the label.
-Key and Group are the elements of the associated configuration.
-Key is the name of the configured Key, and Group is the label of the associated Key.
-Each Key can be configured with one or more labels.
-The format is usually as follows:
+For the Kie service, dynamic configuration refers to the key values of Kie configurations.
+Kie queries associated configurations based on tags, with Key and Group serving as elements of the associated configuration.
+Key is the name of the configuration key, while Group is the label associated with the Key.
+Each Key can be configured with one or more labels, typically formatted as follows:

 {